kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### You Own Your Data
 *You own all of your data*.
-Kobble stores all data on [Github](https://github.com), in *your* account.
+Kobble stores all data on [GitHub](https://github.com), in *your* account.
 This gives you complete control over your data.
 We don't store any data on our servers.
 In fact, none of your data is even transmitted to our servers.
-It's all sent directly from your browser to [Github](https://github.com).  {.left}
+It's all sent directly from your browser to [GitHub](https://github.com).  {.left}
 :::

 ::: slide
 ### View Markdown or Presentation
 Your content is created with Markdown.
-Kobble supports all common markdown formats (CommonMark, Github, ...), along with some advanced extensions.
+Kobble supports all common markdown formats (CommonMark, GitHub, ...), along with some advanced extensions.
 You can view your markdown as either normal rendered markdown, or as presentations.
 This intro is markdown rendered as a presentation. {.left}
 :::

 ::: slide
 ### Getting Started
-To get started, you need a [Github](https://github.com) account.
-Don't worry if you don't know what Github is, you only need to create an account.
-However, we strongly recommend that you learn about [Github](https://github.com).
+To get started, you need a [GitHub](https://github.com) account.
+Don't worry if you don't know what GitHub is, you only need to create an account.
+However, we strongly recommend that you learn about [GitHub](https://github.com).
 It's an invaluable tool for managing and preserving important data.
-To create a [Github](https://github.com) account, click [here](https://github.com).  {.left}
+To create a [GitHub](https://github.com) account, click [here](https://github.com).  {.left}

-Once you have your [Github](https://github.com) account, click the *Login with Github* button above to start Kobble!   {.left}
+Once you have your [GitHub](https://github.com) account, click the *Login with GitHub* button above to start Kobble!   {.left}
 :::

 :::: slide